Al-Ma'idah: 27–31 Cain and Abel

+32 On killing

+Verses have been quoted to denounce killing, by using an abbreviated form such as, "If anyone kills a person, it would be as if he killed the whole people: and if anyone saved a life, it would be as if he saved the life of the whole people".
+The same formulation appears in the Mishnah in Sanhedrin.
+A Mosaic columnist writing under the pseudonym Philologos, while noting "we have ordained" in the beginning of verse 32 recognizes the precept's origin in Rabbinic Judaism, interprets it also as an allusion to Sura 5 as a whole, in particular verse 18, delving into Islamic supercessionist beliefs that "[Jews and Christians do not] alone possess divine truth and are the sole objects of God’s concern", and so identifies the particular focus on "the Children of Israel" as an accusation of hypocrisy against their later Jewish successors "[not] act[ing] as if they were [responsible for the entire human race]".
+However, despite the entire Talmud being redacted by the 7th century, Philologos maintains that those involved in the canonization of the Quran had access to the original because of both the discovery that it did not contain an "in Israel" interpolation out of jurisdictional compliance by Jewish courts in Mishnaic time Palestine after an investigation by Israeli scholar of rabbinic thought Ephraim Urbach, and because of Philologos' expectation that it would be weaponized by them.

 33 Hirabah verse

-This verse from Qur'anic chapter al-ma'idah is known as the Hirabah verse (ayat al-hiraba), It specifies punishment for "those who wage war against Allah and His Messenger and strive to spread disorder in the land": The verbal noun form (i.e. ḥirabah) is frequently used in classical and modern books of Islamic jurisprudence, but neither the word ḥirabah nor the root verb ḥaraba occurs in the Quran.
+This verse from Quranic chapter al-ma'idah is known as the Hirabah verse (ayat al-hiraba), It specifies punishment for "those who wage war against Allah and His Messenger and strive to spread disorder in the land": The verbal noun form (i.e. ḥirabah) is frequently used in classical and modern books of Islamic jurisprudence, but neither the word ḥirabah nor the root verb ḥaraba occurs in the Quran.
 (Yuḥāribūna is the form used in Quran .)

 According to early Islamic sources, the verse was revealed after some members of the Urayna tribe feigned conversion to Islam in order to steal Muslims' possessions and killed a young shepherd sent to teach them about the faith.
 In view of the broad and strong language of the verse, however, various state representatives beginning with the Umayyads have asserted that it applied to rebels in general.